Frequently asked questions

 Do you offer commissions?

 A limited number of commissions are undertaken throughout the year.
-We approach these collaboratively, creating bespoke pieces that align with Stephanie’s aesthetic and making process.
-Enquiries are welcome via the contact page.Do you run pottery workshops in Bristol?
+Stephanie approaches these collaboratively with the client, creating bespoke pieces that align with both the customer and Stephanie’s aesthetic and making process.
+Enquiries are welcome via the contact page.

-Do you run pottery workshops in Bristol?
+Do you run pottery Classes in Bristol?

 How should I care for my pottery?